dimi-fn/Various-Data-Science-Scripts/Shell_scripting/README.md

     * type your message to be encrypted > file > encrypt > select the public key (sign it if you want to) with regard to the key pair created earlier
     * to decrypt it: file > decrypt

+*Note*: if gpa does not launch when sudo gpa via terminal, then launch it manually via the applications menu > gpa

 ## Windows

 * [Gpg4win](https://www.gpg4win.org/), [download](https://www.gpg4win.org/get-gpg4win.html)